-Mobile malware, viruses, hacking and phishing attacks, spamming and improper or illegal use of our products or services could seriously harm our business and reputation.
+Malware, viruses, hacking and phishing attacks, spamming and improper or illegal use of our products or services could seriously harm our business and reputation.

-Mobile malware, viruses, hacking and phishing attacks have become more prevalent in our industry, have occurred on our systems in the past and may occur on our systems in the future.
+Malware, viruses, hacking and phishing attacks have become more prevalent in our industry, have occurred on our systems in the past and may occur on our systems in the future.
 Because of our prominence, we believe that we are an attractive target for these sorts of attacks.
+In addition, we possess certain personal data from our users as described in our privacy statement.
+The data that we process and store, while generally limited in scope, may also make us an attractive target for cyber-attacks due to the size of our user base.
 In some of our businesses we rely on mobile money providers and payment processors to conclude transactions.
 Such suppliers may hold funds on our behalf and may themselves be attractive targets for these sorts of attacks.
 Although it is difficult to determine what, if any, harm may directly result from an interruption or attack, any failure to maintain performance, reliability, security and availability of our products and technical infrastructure to the satisfaction of our users may seriously harm our reputation and our ability to retain existing users and attract new users.
 If these activities increase on our platform, our reputation, user growth and engagement, and operational cost structure could be seriously harmed.
 Likewise, such failures with respect to our suppliers may harm our reputation or result in a financial loss.
+For more information, see "Item 16K.
+Cybersecurity" of this annual report.